esabitova/aws-digito-artifacts-gameday/documents/sqs/test/block_delete_message/2021-03-09/Design.md

 ### `SQSUserErrorAlarmName`

 * type: String
-* description: (Optional) Alarm which should be red after injection of the failure and green after the rollback process in the end of the test.
+* description: (Required) Alarm which should be red after injection of the failure and green after the rollback process in the end of the test.
-* default: 'ApproximateAgeOfOldestMessageMaximum'

 ### `IsRollback`: